Your basket is currently empty!

 There are endless ways to add plants to your home but what’s the best way?
 Well, thanks to our friends at The Little Botanical, we can share with you our top interior design tips and tricks to freshen up your space with some beautiful living greenery.

 Play with different heights and sizes

 First up, take a good look at your room and look for gaps between your furniture and accessories, and where a plant would fit.
 You want to make the most of all your vertical and horizontal spaces.
 “Buy a plant with a space in mind, rather than just because you liked it” recommends Sophie Clemson, founder of The Living House.
 “Go for a range of plants with different heights and textures and arrange in groups – threes are always pleasing to the eye.”
 Look to create a balance of different heights and leaf shapes to create an interesting arrangement.
-For maximum impact, try to layer plants together – a trailing String of Hearts with a big leafy Monstera and a spiky architectural Snakey – and display them in a group for an indoor jungle look.
+For maximum interior design impact, try to layer plants together – a trailing String of Hearts with a big leafy Monstera and a spiky architectural Snakey – and display them in a group for an indoor jungle look.

 Add a plant to your coffee table

 Your coffee table is a great place to showcase a small plant.
 If you are concerned about putting a plant directly on your wooden table, try using a tray underneath.
 This is something we love to do at The Living House as it is perfect for effortlessly grouping a collection of accessories.
 It makes your coffee table (or even your bed) look super stylish and pulled together.
 A Haworthia would be an ideal small plant to use, with its stunning zebra-like stripes, this tough little succulent will add interest and style a plenty.